Welcome to our village

 To book the hall and read our booking terms and conditions please click below.

-Form and T&C's will download as a PDF
+Booking Form and T&C's will download as a PDF in a new browser tab

-T&C's for use of the hall Please note that Supplementary T&C's may be applied as circumstances warrant
+T&C's and booking form Please note that Supplementary T&C's may be applied as circumstances warrant

 Hall hire charges The date is correct - we have not increased our charges since 2016!